marciobahia/Estacio/README.md

 [![Stars](https://img.shields.io/github/stars/marciobahia/letmeask?color=835AFD&style=flat-square)](https://github.com/marciobahia/letmeask/stargazers)

-The Systems Analysis and Development course teaches how to design, document, specify, test, implement and take care of the maintenance of computer systems and software
+The Systems Analysis and Development course teaches how to design, document, specify, test, implement and take care of the maintenance of computer systems and software.
+The course works with a focus on training professionals who meet the new demands of the labor market.
+A administração de banco de dados e a governança em TI se juntam ao planejamento e implantação de serviços relacionados à engenharia de software, em disciplinas que são estudadas para o melhor desempenho do profissional.
 </h4>